 We will focus here on the case of zero spatial momentum, $q=0$.
-In terms of the variable $x=\omega r^3/3$ (we set $r_h=1$ here) the radial equation reads
+In terms of the scaling variable $x=\omega r^3/3$ (we set $r_h=1$ here) the radial equation reads

-The left-hand-side is the equation studied in the text.
+The left-hand side is the equation studied in the text.
 Its zeroth-order solution of interest decays for negative imaginary $r$: $\phi^{(0)} = K_0(y)$ from \eqref{phi steepest}, where one initially takes $y=\ic^3x$ real.
-The perturbed solution $\phi=\phi^{(0)}+\phi^{(1)}+\ldots$ can be found using the Green's function method:
+The perturbed solution $\phi=\phi^{(0)}+\phi^{(1)}+\cdots$ can be found using Green's function method

 where we have selected the Green's function with the same $y\to\infty$ boundary condition as $\phi^{(0)}$.
 Although we were not able to evaluate this integral for generic $y$, its $y'\to 0$ limit can be evaluated as a complete Bessel integral: